zavolanlab/TECtool/README.md

 --output_dir plots
 ```

 In the output directory a pdf file is generated with the identified novel terminal exons.
-An example can be found here with two novel terminal exons: http://tectool.unibas.ch/data/example_plots.pdf
+An example can be found here with two novel terminal exons: http://tectool.unibas.ch/data/example_plots.pdf .
+The novel exons are marked with red boxes.
+The closest upstream and downstream exons are shown in the plot.

 ## Annotation files